sunnivin/good-scientific-software-for-free/talk.md

 ---

-> Know the rules so you know how to break them efficiently - Dalai Lama
+> Know the rules well, so you can break them effectively - Dalai Lama XIV

 ---